From Metro:

 The Owner:

 The owner is Urban Housing Solutions.
 In the past, UHS has been responsible for finding housing for disadvantaged people (typically homeless).
 This particular project is primarily to benefit the deaf and hard of hearing: truly a noble purpose.
-To find out more about Urban Housing Solutions, visit their website
+To find out more about Urban Housing Solutions, visit their website http://urbanhousingsolutions.org/ .

 The Architect:

-http://jt-architecture.com/ most of which is Middle Tennessee work.
+The architect is a fellow named John TeSelle.
+A cursory glance at his website shows some impressive work http://jt-architecture.com/ most of which is Middle Tennessee work.
 His design sensibilities are great, but it is his willingness to work towards a better design at all costs that I find most alluring.
 Typical architect egos often hinder their own design, but that is not the case here.
 UHS hired additional design help from John Dickinson (a deaf architect) of Winter & Company as well as Atelier2.
 The latter is the husband and wife team of Mahesh Neelakantan and Parvathi Nampoothiri (I have had the pleasure with working with Mahesh earlier in our careers: truly a design talent).
 I am glad UHS put forth the effort to receive enough design input, and I am glad that John TeSelle was open to receive other ideas for a complete and collaborative design.
 I think this was crucial in the success of the project.

 The Design: